coralen/sentiment-order-study/README.md

 #### 5. Run the notebook on your own results (Optional)
 *Note: The notebook will need some modifications if you wish to view you own run results.*

-Run mlflow locally.
-Locate in the notebook the line `mlflow.set_tracking_uri('https://sentiment-order-lab.onrender.com/')`, and change the url to `https://127.0.0.1:5000/`
+First, you have to complete step 4 and run mlflow locally. then, in the notebook, locate the line `mlflow.set_tracking_uri('https://sentiment-order-lab.onrender.com/')`, and change the url to `https://127.0.0.1:5000/`